vittoriopolverino/RFM-Analysis-for-Customer-Segmentation/README.md

-⭐ Star if you like the project, it motivates me a lot! <br/>
+⭐ Star if you like the project <br/>

 # RFM Analysis for Customer Segmentation